HOW MUCH DOES A HAIR TATTOO COST

 Scalp Micropigmentation has quickly grown in popularity among many famous celebrities and sports figures recently because it is the only 100% effective, permanent hair loss solution that has IMMEDIATE and extremely realistic looking results, not to mention that the cost of SMP is far more affordable compared to other hair restoration methods

-FACTORS THAT AFFECT THE COST OF YOUR SCALP MICROPIGMENTATION PROCEDURE
+OTHER FACTORS THAT CAN AFFECT THE COST OF YOUR HAIR TATTOO

 The cost of a scalp micropigmentation procedure varies based on several factors, including the size of the treatment area, your type of skin, if you have scarring, and how dense your original hair is.